All Georgetown websites must be AA-compliant upon launch.

 Launching a new non-UIS-themed website

-Use this checklist if you're launching a non-UIS-themed website with a georgetown.edu domain.
+This is the process for launching a non-UIS-themed website with a georgetown.edu domain.

-- Take the accessibility training courses.
+- Take the accessibility training courses. (optional but recommended)

 - Your website must pass automated testing and manual testing.
 You can use tools like Siteimprove to perform automated testing, and you can use the manual testing checklist to catch the errors that automated testing misses.